 Scholarships, Awards, Bursaries and Fee Waivers

-The Royal Agricultural University has a wide range of funding opportunities for 2014 and below is listed the full range of support.
+The Royal Agricultural University has a wide range of funding opportunities and below is listed the full range of support.
 Only one Royal Agricultural University managed scholarship can be held at one time*, and these funding opportunities should be applied for once a firm offer at the RAU has been accepted.

 *All Royal Agricultural College/Royal Agricultural University alumni who are accepted for postgraduate study at the RAU are eligible for a 20% reduction in tuition fees.
 Additionally, Alumni may also be eligible for other funding in the form of scholarships, bursaries and awards.
 The 20% reduction in tuition fees will be applied after any other scholarships or funding, where relevant, have been applied.
 The 20% reduction in fees is available to visiting students who have completed a minimum of one term of studies at the RAU campus.

 You can also contact our Admissions team on 01285 652531, or email firstname.lastname@example.org.

 Please note that these are not available for students on the One-Year Farming Course.